One-on-one photojournalism workshop at home with Justyna Mielnikiewicz.

-During the five days in Tbilisi you will cover a selected subject, combining intensive shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz at her home studio.
-This will be supplemented by Justyna’s presentations and lectures on various elements of the photographic process and how to manage your work effectively.
+During the five days you will cover a selected subject, combining shooting in the city with daily editing sessions with Justyna at her home studio.
+This will be supplemented by presentations and discussions on various elements of the photographic process and how to manage your work effectively.

 Place: Tbilisi, Georgia